Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Why is spend forecasting important?

-How does spend forecasting adapt to changes in spending patterns?
+How does spend forecasting work?

 About the author